SaptakGit/interview_prep/JS Notes.md

 # CHAPTOR - 14:

     What is Callback Function in JavaScript?
-        The function which is passed as an argument in a Function and called later is known as Callback Function.It gives us access to Asynchronus Operation.
+        The function which is passed as an argument in a Function and called later is known as Callback Function.
+        It gives us access to Asynchronus Operation.

     Blocking the main thread:
         If a piece of code thake too much time to execute, it create a blockage to the main thread/main call stack,